taliaairma/narwhal-bunny/assets/markdowns/Simplified JS.md

 In the example above, we assigned the value 'armadillo' to the myPet variable.
 On the second line, the + operator is used to combine three strings: 'I own a pet', the value saved to myPet, and '.'.
 We log the result of this concatenation to the console as: I own a pet armadillo.

 String Interpolation
+August 1, 2023

+We can insert, or interpolate vairables into strings using template literals.

+const myPet = 'armadillo';
+console.log(`I own a pet ${myPet}.`);
+// Output: I own a pet armadillo.

+- a template literal is wrapped by backticks ` (this key is usually located on the top of your keyboard, left of the 1 key ).
+- Inside the template literal, you'll see a placeholder, ${myPet}.
+The value of myPet is inserted into the template literal.
+- When we interpolate `I own a pet ${myPet}.`, the output we print is the string:  'I own a pet armadillo.'

+* Using template literal, you can more easily tell what the new string will be.
+You also don't have to worry about escaping double quotes or single quotes.